 Stuffy corporate offices with cubicles segregating employees at their desks can actually deter top talent, especially when it comes to coworking arrangements.
-Opting for a more fluid shared workspace that puts flexibility and frictionless design first can attract better candidates and tenants, and keep your managers happy.
+Opting for a more fluid shared workspace that puts flexibility and frictionless coworking security systems first can attract better candidates and tenants, and keep your managers happy.

 The ideal coworking space is not only optimized for productivity, but looks great.
 Nobody wants to have an important meeting in a boring, plain office.
 And that first impression starts at the door.
 If the first thing your tenants (and their guests) see is a clunky PIN pad or outdated keycard reader, you should consider updating your shared office space security to something sleek, like Openpath’s Smart Readers.
 Getting the latest equipment is key.
 Everything from computers and printers to presentation equipment for the board room should be state-of-the-art, and a fast internet connection will keep your customers and coworking managers happy.

 Don’t forget about the basics, too.
 Research shows that natural light and views of the outdoors are what workers crave most in an office space, and that plants reduce stress, improve indoor air quality, and increase productivity by up to 15 percent.
 Providing plants and bright, open windows will create a happier workplace.

 With cloud-based software, coworking managers can rest assured that software is automatically updated to protect against security threats.
 Using a cloud-based coworking access control system avoids the costs associated with traditional server-based systems while providing greater security.